m-morrone/simp-tpm12-rpms/README.md

 ## Setup

+### Setup Requirements

-To build rpm files to install the TPM 1.2 simulator, install this package and update the configuration files, namely `things_to_build.yaml` and `simp-tpm12-simulator.spec` as necessary.
-Then build and package simulator with the command `bundle exec rake pkg:rpm` from with the simp-tpm12-simulator directory.
+To build rpm files to install the TPM 1.2 simulator, install this package and update the configuration files, namely `things_to_build.yaml` and `simp-tpm12-simulator.spec`, as necessary.
+Then build and package the simulator with the command `bundle exec rake pkg:rpm` from with the simp-tpm12-simulator directory.

 ### Beginning with simp-tpm12-rpm

+The TPM 1.2 simulator relies upon a couple rpm packages which should be installed on any target system intended to use the module.
+The packages are gcc, the GNU Compiler Collection, and trousers, and implementation of the Trusted Computing Group's Software Stack(TSS) specification.
+Additionally tpm-tools, a group of tools to manage and utilize the Trusted Computing Group's TPM hardware, is recommended.

 ## Usage